weaviate/weaviate/docs/en/use/running-weaviate.md

 $ docker build -t my-weaviate-image --build-arg CONTEXTIONARY_LOC .
 ```

-OR
+Or

 ```sh
 $ export CONTEXTIONARY_LOC=/home/user/custom-contextionary/
 $ docker build -t my-weaviate-image --build-arg CONTEXTIONARY_LOC .
 ```

-## Running with custom server configuration
+## Running with a custom server configuration

 If you want to run Weaviate with a specific configuration (for example over SSL or a different port) you can take the following steps.